 To make the buttercream: Soften the butter in a large bowl, then add the coffee, vanilla extract and icing sugar.
 Give the mixture a gentle mix with a large spoon to incorporate all the sugar before getting the electric mixer in there (if you skip this part, be prepared for the icing sugar to reach every corner of your kitchen when you switch the whisk on!!).
 Whisk for a good few minutes until the buttercream is light and airy and super smooth.

 Place the cake upside down onto a platter, plate or piece of greaseproof.
 Gently peel back the greaseproof paper from the cake.

 Spoon the buttercream over the cake and spread out evenly with a palette knife.

 Sprinkle the chopped walnut over the top and finish with a sifting of cocoa powder.

 This traybake will keep well in an airtight container and stored in a cool place for up to 3 days.
-Without buttercream the cake can also be frozen.
+Leave the buttercream off and the cake can also be frozen.